JamesJackaman/StructurePreservingIterativeSolvers/README.md

 ## Installation

+### Install the latest version of all components

 This repository requires [Firedrake](https://www.firedrakeproject.org/) and [Irksome](https://firedrakeproject.github.io/Irksome).
 The Firedrake install script can be downloaded [here](https://www.firedrakeproject.org/download.html), and can be installed (with Irksome) into a new virtual envionrment with `python3 firedrake-install --install irksome`.
 Irksome is only a requirement for the [Linear KdV equation with RK temporal discretisation](#runge-kutta-in-time).

+### Install a stable version of all components

+This repository is not intended to maintain future compatibility with its dependencies, as this may effect the reproducabilty of results displayed here.
+To install a stable version of the code we recommend the following.

+1. To install a stable version of Firedrake version into a new virtual environment use `python3 firedrake-install 10.5281/zenodo.7414962`.
+This will install the version of Firedrake used in the associated paper.
+   - The Zenodo URL can be found [here](https://zenodo.org/record/7414962).
+   - The DOI is 10.5281/zenodo.7414962.
+   - The tag in the [Firedrake repo](https://github.com/firedrakeproject/firedrake) is `Firedrake_20221208.0`.
+3. We recommend a manual installation of [Irksome](https://firedrakeproject.github.io/Irksome) with the git hash `1f5d7d6800a1f03ba1ce4f755fc500e33415966b` checked out.

+### First thing to run

 Before using this code it is recommended to run `setup.py` inside the virtual environment.
-This will install the additional dependencies [pandas](https://pandas.pydata.org) and [pickle](https://docs.python.org/3/library/pickle.html), in addition to creating the subfolder `plots`.
+This will install the additional dependency [pandas](https://pandas.pydata.org), in addition to creating the subfolder `plots`.
+By default,  `setup.py` will install the latest versions of pandas.
+The stable version is  `1.5.0`.

 ## What is CGMRES?